Greece Moments Greece Moments

 Mykonos Klein Venedig Sommer Kykladen Urlaub

-The bustling waterfront is filled with tables and chairs from the numerous restaurants and bars, and chaos reigns at peak times.
-Because of the heavy through traffic, we would advise against a meal, it is enough for an aperitif.
-In strong waves, crossing the narrow concrete path is like running the gauntlet.
+The bustling waterfront promenade is crammed with tables and chairs from the numerous restaurants and bars; during peak hours, it’s chaotic.
+Due to the heavy foot traffic, we wouldn’t recommend dining here, though it’s fine for an aperitif.
+Incidentally, when the waves are high, crossing the narrow concrete path is like running the gauntlet.

 little venice mykonos windmühlen

-If you have made it to the narrow beach section Alefkandra with dry feet, the most beautiful view of the striking row of houses of Little Venice opens up.
-By the way, the Mykonos neighborhood Alefkandra merges seamlessly into Little Venice.
+If you’ve made it to the narrow Alefkandra beach without getting your feet wet, you’ll be rewarded with the most beautiful view of the striking row of houses in Little Venice.
+The Mykonos neighborhood of Alefkandra, by the way, blends seamlessly into Little Venice.

 little venice mykonos panorama

-When the sun goes down, the special vibe of Little Venice is revealed, which is responsible for the high attraction.
-The white houses, against which the waves whip, are bathed in a warm light and there is an almost magical atmosphere.
+As the sun sets, the special vibe of Little Venice—which is responsible for its great appeal—is revealed.
+The white houses, lapped by the waves, are bathed in warm light, creating an almost magical atmosphere.

 abendstimmung klein venedig mykonos bars